-For instance, if you’re interested in decreasing your environmental impact, you may want to choose a roofing system like rubber that is made from 100% recycled material.
+For instance, if you’re interested in decreasing your environmental impact, you may want to choose a roofing system like rubber roofs that are made from 100% recycled material.
 You could also select a metal roofing system that is made up of primarily recycled material and can be installed directly over your existing roof–eliminating tear off costs and diverting tons of roofing waste from your local landfill.
-If you want a roof that will last the entire life of your home, consider investing in slate or clay tiles.
+If you want a roof that will last the entire life of your home, consider investing in slate roofing tiles or clay roof tiles.
 Naturally resistant to fire, slate protects your home from many common sources of home fires and is strong enough to stand up to even the most severe weather.
 Slate is also impervious to pests and mold that can destroy other roofing systems.
 Clay tiles, formed under extreme heat in a kiln, are strong enough to stand up to even the most intense UV rays in Texas.

 Like slate, clay tile roofs are also impervious to insects, rot, and fire, and in terms of maintenance, you won’t incur costs related to mold, stains, or color loss.

 Arlington Climate and What it Means for Your Roof

 Residents of Arlington, TX enjoy an average 235 sunny days a year.
 Arlington has hot, humid summers.
 The high in July averages 96 degrees fahrenheit.
 The winters are cool with a low of 34 degrees fahrenheit in January and approximately two inches of snowfall.
 Arlington gets 37 inches of rain a year, on par with the U.S. national average.

 Upgrade Your Roof in Arlington with Solar Panels